Deadpool (film): Development

 Artisan Entertainment announced a deal with Marvel Entertainment in May 2000 to co-produce, finance, and distribute several films based on Marvel Comics' characters, including Deadpool.
 By February 2004, writer and director David S. Goyer and Ryan Reynolds were working on a Deadpool film at New Line Cinema.
 They had worked together on the Marvel film Blade: Trinity.
 Reynolds was interested in the part of Deadpool after learning that in the comics the character refers to his appearance as "Ryan Reynolds crossed with a Shar-Pei".
-New Line executive Jeff Katz, who thought Reynolds was the only actor suitable for the role, championed the idea.
+New Line Cinema executive Jeff Katz, who thought Reynolds was the only actor suitable for the role, championed the idea.
 However, there were rights issues with 20th Century Fox and their X-Men films, and the project did not move forward.

 By March 2005, Reynolds learned that Fox had expressed interest in a film featuring Deadpool.
 The character was set to make a cameo appearance in the 2009 film X-Men Origins: Wolverine, with Reynolds cast in the part.
 His role was expanded during the film's production.
-Katz was an executive at Fox at that point, and said that Deadpool was "nicely set up to be explored in his own way" in a future film.
+Katz was an executive at Fox at that point and said that Deadpool was "nicely set up to be explored in his own way" in a future film.
 The film's portrayal deviates from the original comic character, "imbuing him with several superpowers and sewing his mouth shut".
 Deadpool apparently dies in the film, though a post-credits scene showing him still alive was added to the film shortly before its release.
 After the successful opening weekend of Wolverine, Fox officially began development on Deadpool, with Reynolds attached to star and X-Men producer Lauren Shuler Donner involved.
 The spinoff was set to ignore the Wolverine version of Deadpool and return to the character's roots with a slapstick tone and a "propensity to break the fourth wall".

 Rhett Reese and Paul Wernick were hired to write the script in January 2010.
 Reynolds, who worked closely with them, said they were chosen because, "Tonally, they got it.
 They just [understood Deadpool] right off the bat."
 By that June, Robert Rodriguez had been asked to direct the film.
 He confirmed this a month later, saying he had been sent a "really good" script and was considering taking on the project.
 By October he was no longer interested in it, and Adam Berg was being looked at to direct the film.
 In April 2011, Tim Miller was hired after working on the visual effects for some of the X-Men films, in part because of his work creating animated short films.
-These included the Academy Award-winning Gopher Broke and a DC Universe Online trailer which was "epic and cinematic, everything [Fox wanted] their comic book movies to be".
+These included the Academy Award-winning Gopher Broke and a DC Universe Online trailer, which was "epic and cinematic, everything [Fox wanted] their comic book movies to be".
 Miller would make his directorial debut with the film, while Reynolds closed a deal with Fox to produce the film.